anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 A couple of reasons for using NextJs and Shadcn are:

 - Primarily because my main focus is on the design and the UI/UX of the platform.
 I want to make sure that the platform looks great, is easy to use, and is fast and accurate.
 NextJs is fast, efficient, and easy to use, and Shadcn is a really good UI component library.
-- NextJs is excellent for building server-rendered applications, is absolutely production-grade for the use case for the MVP, I want to make sure that the platform is fast and efficient.
+- NextJs is excellent for building server-rendered applications, and is absolutely production-grade for the use case for the MVP, I want to make sure that the platform is fast and efficient.
 - Easy to find developers for JS/TS and React.
 I haven't met anyone who doesn't know React or NodeJs.

 The challenge begins here:

 - R Native + Expo - While the MVP might be a web app, Jude is meant to be a mobile-first product.
 At some point, I will be switching primarily to a mobile app.
 I am leaning towards React Native for now, but I might switch to native later.
 - NodeJs + ExpressJs - The backend would have to be separated out into a separate microservice as the product grows and scales.
 The mobile app would also be reliant on a separate backend.
 Limitations of Nextjs that would be solved by this solution are:
-- Complex multi-agent orchestration logic
+- Agent orchestration logic
 - Fine-grained control over WebSocket connections
 - Multiple, separate microservices for different tasks